OSRS Nightmare Zone Guide

 What about normal and hard mode?

-- In normal mode, you fight monsters from quests at their original level
+- Normal: you fight monsters from quests at their original level

-- In hard mode, the quest monsters have double HP, attack, strength, ranged, and magic stats.
+- Hard: the quest monsters have double HP, attack, strength, ranged, and magic stats.
 You get far more points per kill.

 Once you have completed at least 5 of the required quests, you should also make sure you have the recommended stats.